chandrayya/chandrayya-eclipse-plugins/README.md

 Further follow the instructions in update wizard.

-#Features
+## Features
-#Edit Plus Minus
+### Edit Plus Minus
-* Automatically copies the selected text to clipboard By default autocopy is switched off.
+* Automatically copies the selected text to clipboard <br>
+By default autocopy is switched off.
 Enable this option in `Windows > Preferences > Chandrayya Plugins`
-* Shows total number of lines, charecters, selected lines, selected charecters, file size of a opened file in status bar
+* Shows total number of lines, charecters, selected lines, selected charecters, of a opened file in status bar
 <br><br>
 ![File Details In Status Bar](com.chandrayya.product/screenshots/FileDetaisInStatusBar.png)
 <br><br>
-Double clicking on the status bar will do file details
+Double clicking on the status bar will popup a dialog with more file details
 <br><br>
 ![File Details Popup](/com.chandrayya.product/screenshots/FileDetails.png)